Safe travel during coronavirus

 When planning and preparing for your travel, check the travel requirements and guidelines for your destination on our interactive map and on the country's government or embassy website.
-Finland eases travel restrictions for EU and Schengen countries in July 2021, you can find a detailed overview here.
+For travel to Finland, you can find a detailed overview here.

 Some countries require a negative corona test result before you can board the aircraft.
-We want to ensure you easy access to the testing services at a discounted price and partnered with private Finnish healthcare service company Terveystalo.
-Most importantly, you know that the provided test certificate fulfils the destination country requirements.
+We want to ensure you easy and affordable access to the testing services.
 Check for more here.

 Update your contact details